omeka/omeka-s-enduser/docs/modules/numericdatatypes.md

 ![Empty timestamp fields, for property Date](../modules/modulesfiles/ndt-timestamp1.png)

-Clicking on the "time" button to the right of the day input field will load additional fields for Hour, Minute, and Second.
+Clicking on the "time" button to the right of the day input field will load additional dropdown fields for Hour, Minute, and Second.
 Note that there is no AM/PM option so you will want to use twenty-four hour time entries (14 for 2pm, etc)

 ![Empty timestamp fields, for property Date, with a row of time entry options below the date entry options](../modules/modulesfiles/ndt-timestamp2.png)